What to Know About New Tattoo Aftercare

 Choosing Your Ointment

 Choosing the right ointment is paramount in the healing process.
-Investing in the correct type of topical cream will reap the reward of a vibrant, long lasting piece of art.
+Investing in the correct type of topical cream will reap the reward of a vibrant, long-lasting piece of art.

 There are other benefits to this method:

-- There is no scabbing
+- There is no scabbing.

 - Itchiness is greatly reduced, as is the "tight" sensation that normally happens.

-Even if you don't want to have the film on all day, use it at least through the night.
+Even if you don't want to have the film on all day, at least use it through the night.
 You never want to wake up stuck to the bedsheets by your tattoo!
-Prying them off is painful, and can severely damage the colour!
+Prying them off is painful and can severely damage the colour!

 - You can now stop using the cling film and, if desired, the ointment.

-- Switch to a moisturiser if you choose to finish using the ointment at this stage, because the tattoo must be kept supple.
-Diprobase or E45 cream are both great, as they are unscented and lightweight, while being great moisturisers!
+- Switch to a moisturiser if you choose to finish using the ointment at this stage because the tattoo must be kept supple.
+Diprobase or E45 cream are both great, as they are unscented and lightweight while being great moisturisers!

 - To reduce fading, avoid sun exposure where possible.
-If it is likely to be exposed to sunlight, put high level sunscreen on it, but be careful in the placement to avoid extra white bits!
+If it is likely to be exposed to sunlight, put high-level sunscreen on it, but be careful in the placement to avoid extra white bits!